Ice Cream Man (2026 film): Production

-In May 2025, it was announced that Eli Roth would write, co-produced, and direct a new horror film titled Ice Cream Man, an idea he had for over 2 decades.
-Principal photography occurred during the summer of 2025, and wrapped in Canada in September, with Ari Millen, Benjamin Byron Davis, Karen Cliche, Dylan Hawco, and Sarah Abbott rounding out the cast.
-Snoop Dogg would provide music for the soundtrack.
+In May 2025, Eli Roth and Media Capital Technologies announced the launch of a horror label, The Horror Section, with Roth set to write and direct its first film, Ice Cream Man.
+Principal photography occurred during mid-2025 in Hamilton, Ontario, and concluded in September.
+The cast includes Ari Millen, Benjamin Byron Davis, Karen Cliche, Dylan Hawco, and Sarah Abbott.
+Snoop Dogg provided music for the soundtrack.
+Virtual Production segments were performed at Dark Slope Studios in Toronto.